sharmapuneet/NestedMenu/README.md

 This is a simple text component to show welcome message on home screen.

+### Testing Server endpoint
+The form submission data is being passed to the endpoint but you can't see it as of CORS issue.
+You can see it working if you run `npm start` form the root directory.
+You need to inspect the browser using browser dev tools and in the network tab you'll see failed api.
+Click on that and check the form data at the bottom.

 ### Testing

 For testing I am using Jest and Enzyme.
 For this you need to locally install npm - https://www.npmjs.com/get-npm